 Instructions

-- Boil the salt, cinnamon sticks and clove together for 20 minutes.
+- Simmer the salt, cinnamon sticks and cloves for 20 minutes while covered.

-- Let sit covered with heat turned off for 5 minutes
+- Let sit covered with heat turned off for 5 minutes, letting the mint leaves infuse.

 - The cinnamon mouthwash recipe is complete and ready to pour into container